Arikskigin/A-S-Garage/README.md

  Heroku:https://ariksapp.herokuapp.com

+ full site run by npm start in folder

  -	Client-side development used: HTML5, bootstrap, JavaScript(jQuery).
 -	Server-side development used: Node.js with a MongoDB database.
 -	Worked with GitHub & Heroku.